 1997 – 2000

 Northfields Swing Band: Jazz, Swing, Big Band.
 Guitar.
-Yes I was in the school band!
-But it wasn’t like a normal school band of screeching violins, this was a jazz band and everyone was at a good standard.
+Yes, I was in the school band!
+But it wasn’t like a normal school band of screeching violins, this was a jazz band and everyone was at a pretty decent standard.
 We even did a tour each year to a different country.
 We went to Italy (twice), Holland and Spain while I was in the band.